KrisztaT/bookswap/README.md

 The home page features a navigation bar that displays the site's logo, along with login and join buttons.
 Placing these buttons in the navigation bar ensures easy access, as the login process is essential for utilising the application.
 Furthermore, the home page also includes an image, an introduction, and a book section.
 These elements are for providing users with a clear understanding of the page's purpose and content.
 For easy contact with the company, the footer of every page includes social media icons.

+- Note: the social media icons in the footer are only for display, they are not functional

 | Desktop | Tablet | Mobile |
 |---------|--------|--------|